JawherBalti/Bitee-V-web/README.md

 # IPTV Web application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Bitee-V is an application that offers 3000+ free TV channels to watch online with a web and mobile version.

 ## Install dependencies